 The first step to enjoying comets in Sky Guide is to know when to look.
 First tap the search button and navigate to Comets.
 You'll see some of the best comets in this list.
 Slide one of these left to reveal shortcuts and tap on the info button.
 Take note of the Perihelion Date.
 You'll want to set your date in Sky Guide to something near this date because that is when a comet is closest to the Sun.
 Once your time is set, go back to the comets list and select your comet of interest.
 The time controls should be visible at the bottom.
 Change the time or date to see how the comet changes.

 Pro Tip: We recommend holding down the forward or back buttons to skip by full days at 10 days/second.
 This shows you how the appearance of the comet would change from night to night as seen from your location.
-For a more spacewalk view, turn the Horizon layer off in Preferences and set your location to the North or South poles by navigating to Location > Manual Location > Geographic Points.
+For a more spacewalk view, turn the Horizon layer off in Preferences and set your location to the North Pole by navigating to Location > Manual Location and selecting 89° 59' 59" N on the latitude spinners.
+This will keep the appearance of the comet steadier over time (don't forget to change your location back afterward).

 Tap and hold to create a new filter and you will see a window appear in a different wavelength of light.
 You can reposition a filter by dragging it from the middle or resize it by dragging the edges or spreading it outward.
 If you make it big enough it will automatically fill the screen.
 To return to the default wavelength, just tap and hold to create another filter and then make it fullscreen.
 To close a filter, either flick it off screen or tap outside the filter area.
 You can also change the wavelength by twisting the filter.
 Available wavelengths include Gamma Ray, X-Ray, Ultraviolet, Visible (default), Hydrogen Alpha, Infrared, Microwave and Radio.
 Information about each wavelength is available by tapping on the informational title that appears briefly when creating a filter.